 One of the heaviest blows struck at coastal shipping was the opening of the railway to Taree in 1912.
 Until then, and indeed until the outbreak of World War II, local storekeepers and farmers received much of their provisions and equipment via the Wallamba and most agreed that the service by water left little room for improvement.

-In time however, the district roads improved though a continuing problem with any road on the coastal strip was the almost never ending occurrence of ridges and rivers.
-The ridges meant winding roads of almost impossible gradients – as described by S Osborne earlier – and the rivers meant the need for bridges or low level causeways.
+– as described by S Osborne earlier – and the rivers meant the need for bridges or low level causeways.
 The latter were relatively inexpensive to construct but had the disadvantage of being almost impassable with even a slight rise in the water level.

 Exactly when Nabiac’s causeway across the Wallamba River was constructed is not now known but it served two purposes: it provided a safe and firm bottomed means of crossing the river; and the roadway effectively set the limit of the tidal reaches of the Wallamba.
 It was located just to the south of Nabiac and it bore the name of Clarkson’s Crossing (shown) which was interesting as there was never any family in the district with that name.
 There had been an early pioneer settler named Clarkin who worked land near this site in 1862 but for reasons now lost, it appears the name of Clarkin was corrupted to Clarkson and that name stuck.
+Progress was being made in the upgrade of the Coastal Road and the photograph shown is of the Wang Wauk Bridge, which was opened in 1936.
+The photograph was in the form of a postcard – which was popular at the time.
+This bridge still exists but is now the north bound carriage way of the duplicated Pacific Highway.

 While the alignment of The (Clarkson’s) Crossing remained the same, its life was extended for a good many years by the upgrading of the road surface to two lanes of concrete.
 With the increased volume of traffic however, problems began to mount and situations as shown in the photograph where a south bound semi attempted to negotiate the first portion of the causeway (Candoormakh Creek) at night and at an ill advised speed.
-The roadway was under water in a small flood at the time, the driver lost the road, drifted wide, missed the first bridge and became another crash statistic for The Crossing and the Pacific Highway.
+The roadway was under water in a small flood at the time, the driver

+lost the road, drifted wide, missed the first bridge and became another crash statistic for The Crossing and the Pacific Highway.
 It took some 22 years following the construction of the Wang Wauk Bridge, before the authorities focussed on Clarkson’s Crossing.
 It was finally replaced with a two lane high level bridge a little downstream, and the badge shown here was one of the opening days souvenirs produced.
 This bridge was replaced by two bridges – on the same alignment – as part of the duplication of the Pacific Highway in 2005/2006.

 In 1942 an aerodrome was constructed by the Public Works Department to the south east of Nabiac and it was accessed via Glen Ora Road.
 It consisted of four runways, two concrete bomb dumps, camouflaged hangers for the RAAF Anson and Boston aircraft stationed there as well as several slightly less camouflaged dummy hangers – complete with aircraft made from wooden battens and chicken wire – which were still evident through to the late 1950s.
 Folklore in the village had it that the Nabiac Aerodrome was the fall-back facility had the Japanese broken through at the Coral Sea.
 After the war the aerodrome was disused for a time until New England Airways commenced a passenger and freight service.
 Butler Airways then took over and used it until the Wallis Island Aerodrome at Forster opened in 1952.
 The Nabiac Aerodrome is now “owned” by the Central North Coast Sporting Car Club, Taree and they hold regular events on its gravel runways.
 The aerodrome also sits atop the Tomago Sands from which pure water has been drawn since the late 19thcentury when several coffer dams were constructed on the banks of the Wallamba River to enable the steam driven log punts/droghers to resupply their tanks with water that wouldn’t rust their boilers.
 Midcoast Water (the local water supply authority for the Great Lakes and Greater Taree Shires) has recently sunk a series of bores into the sands near the aerodrome and is expected shortly to begin extracting water to supplement their current supply obtained from conventional dams.